nihui/zimage-ncnn-vulkan/README.md

-# Z-Image ncnn
+# Z-Image ncnn Vulkan

 :exclamation: :exclamation: :exclamation: This software is in the early development stage, it may bite your cat

 ncnn implementation of Z-Image image generater.

-z-image-ncnn uses [ncnn project](https://github.com/Tencent/ncnn) as the universal neural network inference framework.
+zimage-ncnn-vulkan uses [ncnn project](https://github.com/Tencent/ncnn) as the universal neural network inference framework.

 ## About Z-Image